- 1 small sweet potato

 3. Pour or spoon the mix into the prepared tin.
 Slide into the oven and bake for 12-15 mins or till just set.
 If making larger muffins, they may need a few mins more in the oven.

 4. Remove the frittata muffins from the oven and switch on the grill.
-Sprinkle the remaining cheddar over the top of the muffins, then pop them under the grill for a min or two1-2 mins till the cheese is melted and golden.
-Serve warm or cool and store in an airtight tub in the fridge for up to 3 days.
+Sprinkle the remaining cheddar over the top of the muffins, then pop them under the grill for 1-2 mins till the cheese is melted and golden.
+Serve warm or coo.
+They frittatas will keep in an airtight tub in the fridge for up to 3 days.

 5. Pick Your Own